jdunkerley/jdunkerley/advent-of-code-2020-week-4.md

 Part 1 of this puzzles was a straight forward iterative macro.
 Carrying a current value and the order of the 9 number ring, each iteration finds the new value and mutates the ring state.
 Running this 100 times produces the required answer.

 For part 2, instead of a ring of 9 you need a ring of 1,000,000 numbers and to iterate it 10,000,000 times.
 This is impossible within BaseA rules as far as I know.
-I tried adding a `VarListIndexOf` function to the Abacus library which would allow the iteration to be run within a generate rows but so far I haven't managed to make it a reasonable solution.
+I tried adding a `VarListIndexOf` function to the Abacus library which would allow the iteration to be run within a generate rows but so far I haven't managed to make it a reasonable solution (the look up is `O(n)` operation so the process is 1 with 13 zeros after it!).

-I chose to solve this using the Python tool, but minimising its use to just the permutation step.
-First I generate the 1,000,000 rows in Alteryx and then use python to compute the iteration.
-The python tool allowed me to create a linked list with a dictionary giving a pointer by value to the entry in the linked list.
-This meant that the operation was O(n) so performant enough.
+I chose to solve this using the Python tool, but minimising its use to just the iteration step.
+First I generate the 1,000,000 rows in Alteryx and then use python to run the process.
+The python tool allowed me to create a linked list with a dictionary mapping value to the pointer of the entry in the linked list.
+This meant that the operation was O(n) so performant enough to run in reasonable time.
 The code is below:

 ```python
 from ayx import Alteryx